 Call Validation Treatment (CVT) - This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified and then provides a response to signal the display response for the end user.

-TN Certificate Repository – This represents the publically accessible store for public key certificates.
-This repository is accessed via an HTTPS interface.

 SKS – Secure Key Store is a logical place to store private keys for the authentication service to access.

 Certificate Provisioning Portal – The Certificate Authority (CA) or Telephone Authority (TA) equivalent in SHAKEN validates requests for telephony certificates and represents the mechanism the originating service provider uses to get its public key certificate signed via CSR.